bextoper/bex-s-Stable-Diffusion-and-Illustrious-Guide/docs/advanced.md

 This is the part I'm dreading.
 I have so much to write about and even more stuff I feel like I'm forgetting.
 This part can be messy and not extremely detailed as I'm explaining my experience and "feels" on how certain things work or impact your generation.
 I can be very wrong on some aspects and completely misunderstand others, so if you see anything that you disagree with or it doesn't make sense, tell me.
 This part will be loosely sorted, refer to the Table of Contents to find stuff you want.
 Here we go.
 ***
 ## Preamble
 So, let's talk about the extent of stuff I'm going to talk about here.
 While some things are universal to SD and Illustrious, I don't think I'll be able to completely avoid stuff specific to, say, Forge, or some extensions/functions I rely on personally.
 Some things may not apply to your specific frontend or, especially, model.
 Illustrious models are generally similar to each other, but they still can have their specifics.
 To give you some ground to, maybe, follow me along, here are my exact parameters that I'll use to talk about everything in this section.
 I will touch on some of them in more detail in this section.
-Assume the following parameters unless stated otherwise:
-- Model: Amanatsu v1.1 OR AnnnslMixIllustrious
-- Sampler: DPM++ 2M Karras
-- Steps: 28
-- CFG: 5
-- Assume that ADetailer is always on
-- Hires: R-ESRGAN 4x+ Anime6B.
-Hires Steps: 22.
-Denoising Strength: 0.39.
-Upscale By: 1.6
-- Quality Tags: Positive: None, Negative: `bad quality,worst quality,worst detail`
 ***
 ## Prompt Order
 Let's start with basics. again.
 Ideally, your prompt order should be: `<Quality Tags?>, <People Tags>, <Character Tags?>, <Action Tags>, <Appearance Tags>, <Background Tags>, <Composition Tags>, <Style/Artist Tags?>, <Quality Tags?>`.
 It's not a strict requirement, but it has it's own huge advantages.
 Besides keeping stuff organised, we're positioning more important stuff closer to the beginning, and the closer a prompt is to the beginning, the harder the model will adhere to it.
 "Adhere" here is not really similar to stuff like LLMs, for example.
 Here, it's more like "what will the model consider more important".
 Very roughly speaking, we want the model to focus on a detailed and correct character first, then assign specifics to them, and only then it will start figuring out the background and style.
 Of course, models do all of that simultaneously, like how it positions the character correctly according to Composition Tags, but there's still an order of More Important to Less Important.
 Another huge reason is preventing concepts from separating into different CLIPs when you're not intending to do it (we'll talk about them when it comes to Syntax).
 Since we're here, let's touch on Quality tags.